Pilot's Lounge

 SERVICE Mantra Staff Goals

-Date: Dec 2009 Tagsa, Innovation, Leadership, Communictions, CustomerSuccess, Effectiveness, Teamwork
+Date: 2009 Tagsa, Innovation, Leadership, Communications, Customer Success, Effectiveness, Teamwork

 Situation

 After careful review and analysis, I saw an opportunity to improve my department's capabilities in providing better customer service and improve teamwork.
-However, I wanted to use this opportunity to improve individual capabilities to achieve team improvements.
+However, I wanted to use this opportunity to improve individual capabilities to elevate team improvements.

 Action

 First, I reviewed the SERVICE mantra with the team.
 During the review and with the team's participation, I developed mini-SWOT analysis of each SERVICE Mantra vectors.
 The SWOT analysis provided each team member the ability to rank the team and prepare for their individual rankings.
 I then took a survey of each team member in a way that identified the top three weakest areas per their rating.
-Next, I worked with each employee to define an individual development foal for the 2010 that was documented, detailed, and contained thresholds for meeting and exceeding the objectives.
+Next, I worked with each employee to define an individual development goal for the 2010 that was documented, detailed, and contained thresholds for meeting and exceeding the objectives.
 I measured the team's weaknesses using similar technique to loosely quantify ranking so we could continue the improvement process.

 Results